I’m boarding a plane right now and I won’t be home for a month.

 Step 3: Shoes

-Based off of my list of best shoes to travel with (see it in this post: Best Travel Shoes According to the Experts), I adapted that list to this trip.
+I adapted that list to this trip based on my list of best shoes to travel with (see it in this post: Best Travel Shoes According to the Experts).

 - Flip flops (always, for showers if nothing else)